Noah-Yasarturk/Twitter-Bot-Identification/README.md

 # US_Elections_4_Twits
-Implementing basic Twitter scraping techniques, I hope to be able to predict the outcome of U.S. elections.
+Implementing basic Twitter scraping techniques, I hoped to be able to predict the outcome of U.S. elections.
 This was initiated in 2016 but continued in 2018.

-I am currently (Fall 2018) renewing this project in much greater depth.
-This time, i hope to predict the outcomes of the House races for the U.S. 2018 midterms.
-My hope is to be able to mine Twitter for a week, separate suspected bot accounts from the rest, score the Tweets based upon a variety of factors, and generate a graphic depicting red and blue states as per my prediction.
-I'll attempt to separate the predicted map with and without the suspected bots so as to understand the potential impact of the bots.
-I am conducting this project under the mentorship of Dr. Wu and in collaboration with Richard Marquet.
+The project quickly changed to identifying Twitter bots through multiple tests.
+Tweets are initially scraped using Stream3.py, preprocessed using Preprocess.py into csvs, and then finally tested through check_Usr_Twts_HdLn.py.
+Preprocess.py checks 7 tests using only the scraped tweets and creates csvs to keep track of all screen names that trigger any of the tests along with which tests they trigger. check_Usr_Twts_HdLn.py checks the master csv created in Preprocess.py to see if any of its screen names trigger 4 additonal, more rigorous tests.